germanf/Documentation/docs/msc-tools/pages/intro.rst

 The official mastercoin state is defined by mastercoin-tools code result.

+This will soon be updated to the Mastercore project.

-Periodically checking the consensus on the `Masterchain Consensus Report <https://masterchain.info/general/MSC-difference.txt>`_ can alert on potential differences among the implimentations.
+Periodically checking the consensus on the `Masterchest Consensus Report <https://masterchest.info/consensus.aspx>`_ can alert on potential differences among the implimentations.

 .. _installed_items: